 From the seedpods and leaves, a wild lettuce extract can be produced.

 - Lightly blend the lettuce leaves in a blender or food processor, then simmer in a pot of water.

-- Once the water has turned a shade of deep green or dark brown, remove pot from the stove, and strain the leaves from the water using cheesecloth.
+- Once the water has turned a shade of deep green or dark brown, remove the pot from the stove, and strain the leaves from the water using cheesecloth.

 - Place the water back onto the stove and simmer until a paste begins to form.